Vaskerom/Laundry Room

 Stacks Image 955

-There is also both a Homey-app for Home Connect and a Homebridge plugin, which both open some functionality.
-In Homey, we can see that status of the running program, whether the door is open or closed, and start/stop the machine, but sadly the washing machine often shows up as unavailable in the Homey app.
+There is also both a Homey app for Home Connect and a Homebridge plugin, which both open some functionality.
+In Homey, we can see that status of the running program, whether the door is open or closed, and start/stop the machine.
 Via HomeKitty and via Homebridge, the washing machine can also be brought over to Apple Home, but with fairly severe limitations.
 From Homey, in practice only the door status view shows up, while via Homebridge we can see whether the machine itself is turned on or off and whether it is running a program or not (see screenshot below).
-In practice, it means that we must also use the Home Connect app, especially to read the remaining time of the current program.
+Similarly for the dryer, it can be integrated into Homey and into Home Assistant, and from the latter into Apple Home.
+In practice, it means that we only see whether the devices are running or not, so the benefits of Apple Home integration is limited.

 The last years, electrical power has been very expensive here and heating hot water is one of the things that consume much power.
 When smart hot water heaters were finally launched, we installed a Høiax Connected 200 with built-in temperature sensor, see picture below, and is online.
 It is controlled from an app, myUplink, see screenshot below, and mostly minds itself and requires very little intervention.
 It is connected to a database of power rates and controls the water heating to save as much money as possible.